anachrocomputer/SerialHID/README.md

 and did away with the need for a special 9-pin connector with a power connector on the back.
 Can we find the serial protocols for these old tablets?
+I have a Wacom GD-1212-R, where '1212' represents the size (12 inches square) and 'R' means RS-232.

 ## Any Others? ##